-Re Request for a leave of absence
+Request for a leave of absence

-In line with the Trust's SW12 In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave
+In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave

-of absence.

-Please complete this form and submit it to reception at your child's academy.
+Please complete thi osence. t your child's acas lomy

+lemy.

+Acadamuu [

 Academy:

-······

 Name of child(ren):

 Class:

 Dates (inclusive): From: То:

 Please state the reasons for the request: You may submit a covering letter.

 Name of parent(s) submitting request:

 Signature:

-For academy use:

-Current attendance:

-Authorised: Unauthorised :

-Date parent(s) informed / letter sent: ·

-SLT sign-off: Name:
+Date: